TrueshotBarrage/led-tetris/README.md

 ## Known bugs
 * When rotating a block, the code does not rigorously check if the block in its newly rotated position does not coincide with any existing ground blocks.
 Consequently, some weird things can happen, like your block going through the ground.
-  * Similarly, shifting a block all the way left or right of the grid, then rotating it, sometimes rotates the entire block such that it lies outside the 8x8 grid (and thus you get a "truncated" block).
+  * ~~Similarly, shifting a block all the way left or right of the grid, then rotating it, sometimes rotates the entire block such that it lies outside the 8x8 grid (and thus you get a "truncated" block).~~ Fixed in Dec.
+30 build.
   * Somewhat hard to fix, so I'll keep thinking of an optimal way to fix it.
 For now, the bug remains.

 ## Images